 Our Equipment FAQs section is designed to help all our existing and future customers learn more about water treatment equipment, whether it be interpreting the various standards and regulations that surround our industry or just giving useful tips on how to solve a problem.
-The question list is evolving, so if you can't find what you need please call us or get in touch using the contact us form located at the bottom of the page and our sales team will be more than happy to help.

 Although there is no formal requirement to do so, the installation of an auto-backwash filter on the mains represents good housekeeping and is extremely commonplace.